kavinraj2k/FlaskUsingpipeline/README.md

-Some files for Jenkins testing.
+some files for Jenkins testing